jsonquerylang/jsonquery/README.md

 ### equal (`==`)

-Test whether two values are loosely equal.
-This uses JavaScript's `==` operator and therefore is no strict comparison and will also consider a string `"2"` and a number `2` to be equal for example.
+Test whether two values are strictly equal.
+This will consider a string `"2"` and a number `2` to be _not_ equal for example since their data type differs.

 ```js
 [left, "==", right]